5 Keys to Improve Employee Engagement Through Celebrating Milestones

 The interactive aspect of a calendar is most important.
 You could post a calendar for everyone to view, but instead, why not allow employees access to edit the calendar, too?
 Employees can add events and participate in planning them to take some of the work off your shoulders.
 Also, empowering employees to help manage the calendar will help them feel more involved, increasing employee engagement.

-Now, I’m not advocating wild parties every day, but teams who celebrate together regularly form stronger bonds, which strengthens a workplace culture overall.
+Teams who celebrate together regularly form stronger bonds, which strengthens a workplace culture overall.
 Celebrating milestones doesn’t require an expensive, grandiose event every time.
 Look at the small victories your team achieves every day and find small ways to let them know you appreciate them.